INMD Institute Community Support (ICS) Program (2022/2023)

-The INMD New Investigator Partnership Prize will support New Investigator Prizes awarded by voluntary health organizations (such as non-profit organizations, professional organizations and registered charities) that recognize outstanding research related to the Institute's mandate.
+The INMD Early Career Investigator (ECI) Partnership Prize will support ECI Prizes awarded by voluntary health organizations (such as non-profit organizations, professional organizations and registered charities) that recognize outstanding research related to the Institute's mandate.
 Partner organizations may apply directly to INMD for these awards.

-Successful applicants (Partner organizations) will be notified within 9 weeks of receiving their application submission.
-Funds will be released upon verification of awardees by the Applicant.
+Successful applicants (partner organizations, not individuals) will be notified within 9 weeks of receiving their application submission.
+Funds will be released upon verification of awardees by the applicant.

-For additional information, please visit the INMD New Investigator Partnership Prize page.
+For additional information, please visit the INMD Early Career Investigator Partnership Prize page.

 The total amount available for INMD’s ICS program for fiscal year 2019-20 will be detailed in the specific funding opportunities listed above as they are launched.
 The amount available for each funding opportunity is subject to the availability of funds voted annually to CIHR by parliamentary appropriations, and the conditions that may be attached to them.